 The Library of Independent Exchange (L.I.E) is a temporary reference library that presented the most interesting and significant works of contemporary independent arts publishers and artists spanning 14 countries.
 L.I.E provided a rare opportunity within the city of Plymouth to encounter and explore such works, in an informal, open space which enabled visitors to explore the processes of publishing, collaboration, dissemination and highlight the wealth of resources available.

-Video Takeaway presented a curated programme of dynamic, short artist film-works from a range of national and international artists presented on existing TV monitors located in two of the Come to Our’s teams favourite takeaways in Plymouth.
+Video Takeaway presented a curated programme of short artist film-works from a range of national and international artists presented on existing TV monitors located in two of the Come to Our’s teams favourite takeaways in Plymouth.

 The Fireplace Gallery is a gallery sited in a domestic, unused fireplace, showcasing micro-exhibitions by emerging and established artists.
-Artists showcased during Come to Ours have all stayed (as guests) in the proprietors’ (Hannah Jones & Neil Rose) home.
+Artists showcased during Come to Ours had all stayed (as guests) in the proprietors’ (Hannah & Neil Rose) home.
 The gallery also features an adjoining ‘Mantle Space’ showcasing artwork by Richard Dedomenici and a gallery shop, selling artists’ ephemera and limited editions.